ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 # Managing Entrust CloudControl
 {: #managing-entrust-cc}

+New installations of Entrust CloudControl® (formerly known as HyTrust CloudControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
+You can still use or delete existing Entrust CloudControl installations on your existing instances.
+{: deprecated}

-To manage the Entrust CloudControl™ service, access the Entrust CloudControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust CloudControl console from the VMware vSphere® Web Client.
+To manage Entrust CloudControl, access the Entrust CloudControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust CloudControl console from the VMware vSphere® Web Client.

 ## Accessing the Entrust CloudControl WebGUI from the VMware Solutions console
 {: #managing-entrust-cc-accessing-webgui}